Gorojima Kintoki Sweet Potato

 This classical Japanese town is seeing an influx of tourists from both within Japan and abroad.
 What sorts of charms does it have to offer?

-In this second installment of our tour through the home of Gorojima Kintoki, we meet up with Agatha, a Polish study abroad student at Kanazawa University who had lots to share about what makes Kanazawa great.
+In this second installment of our tour through the home of Gorojima Kintoki Sweet Potato, we meet up with Agatha, a Polish study abroad student at Kanazawa University who had lots to share about what makes Kanazawa great.

 Kanazawa is numbered among Japan’s three great confectionery regions.